St. Joseph's Health Care London

 - Please provide a program specific cover letter that includes a 300-word explanation of why you would like to pursue a pharmacy residency at St. Joseph's Health Care London.

-The resident will also have choice in which one major conference they wish to attend (e.g., CSHP's Professional Practice Conference in February, a disease state specific conference, CPhA's Canadian Pharmacy Conference in June, the Ontario Pharmacist's Association Annual Conference, etc.).
+The resident will have choice in one major conference they wish to attend (e.g., CSHP's Professional Practice Conference, a disease state specific conference, CPhA's Canadian Pharmacy Conference, the Ontario Pharmacist's Association Annual Conference, etc.).
 The Pharmacy Department will provide time away and financial support for the resident to attend the conference.

 Minimum Required Credentials: Entry-level PharmD or Bachelor of Science in Pharmacy Degree (or equivalent) from an accredited school of pharmacy